nim-naik/Sorting-visualizer/README.md

 - **generate_starting_list()**: Creates a new randomized list.
 - **bubble_sort() / insertion_sort()**: Sorting algorithm implementations with visualization hooks.
 - **main()**: Program entry point and event loop.

-## Requirements 🛠️
-This project was developed using:

-PyCharm IDE: For writing, running, and debugging Python code efficiently.

-Python 3: The programming language used for all code and logic.

-Pygame: The library used for visualization and graphics.

 ## Acknowledgments 🙏